szludora/BringMeHome/src/packages/snackbar/README.md

 - 🧹 Multiple snackbars stack; containers auto-remove when empty
 - ➕ Extendable via `TYPE` and `TYPE_STYLES`
 - Private helpers prevent external modification
+---

+## 📝 License

+This project is licensed under the **MIT License**.

+You are free to:

+- Use it in personal or commercial projects
+- Modify it for your own needs
+- Share it with others

+Conditions:

+Include the original license and copyright notice (© 2025 [SzluDora](https://github.com/szludora/)) in any distributed version.

+Full license text can be found in the LICENSE file.